Our Best Campsites In Sardinia

 Cala Goloritzé is a stunning 60m long sandy beach decorated with pale-golden sand, smooth little pebbles, sparkling aquamarine waters and limestone rocks.
 With unforgettable views of the Supramonte Mountains, the beach is an idyllic getaway perfect for snorkelling, scuba diving and hiking.

 Cala Spinosa in Capo Testa is nestled at the foot of the beautiful white cliffs of the Strait of Bonifacio, which are a dream for photographers.
 Popular with those who enjoy snorkelling, Spiaggia Cala Spinosa also shelters a cove that is home to many fascinating and colourful rocks.

 Take a boat trip from the charming old city of Alghero to the caves at Grotta di Nettuno and be amazed by the beautiful stalagmites and stalactites.

-From the resort of Stintino, take a boat trip to one of the nearby islands and visit the beaches at Pelosa or Le Saline when flamingoes can sometimes be seen on the salt ponds.
+From the resort of Stintino, catch a boat to one of the nearby islands and visit the beaches at Pelosa or Le Saline when flamingos can sometimes be seen on the salt ponds.

 Splash around at the Aquadream water park in the village of Baja Sardinia on the Costa Smeralda.
 Try the Black Hole and King Kong twister slides, the trampolines and mini-golf, or the Baby Laguna for younger children.

-Take a boat excursions to the 7 major islands of The Maddalena Archipelago, another of Sardinia’s Unesco World heritage sites.
-Snorkel in Its clear and clean waters and visit some breathtaking beaches and coves only reachable by boat including the famous pink beach on the Island of Spargi.
+Take a boat excursion to the 7 major islands of The Maddalena Archipelago, another of Sardinia’s Unesco World Heritage Sites.
+Snorkel in the clear and clean waters before visiting some breathtaking beaches and coves including the famous pink beach on the Island of Spargi.